IsaacSchemm/DeviantArtFs/README.md

 ## Currently unsupported features

 * The following groups of endpoints are not currently implemented:
-  * Feed
   * Messages
   * Notes
-* The "expand" parameter (user.details, user.geo, etc) is not supported.
+* The "expand" parameter (user.details, user.geo, etc) is not currently supported.
 * The "mature_content" parameter is not currently supported.
-* The following fields in the deviation object are not currently supported:
+* The following fields in the deviation object are not supported:
   * challenge
   * challenge_entry
   * motion_book